larrywalkerassociates/Analytical-Depletion-Function/Well Map Depletion Function/Glover Map Depletion Example/Readme.md

 distance as an argument.
-And so even in the extreme case that there is one stream and one well separated by an inordinate distance, say 100km, while all of the wells pumping will be assigned to the stream the distance is such that the depletion fraction will never be noticeable.
-<br/> <br/> This is not to say that the proximity criteria arguments are
-moot, as small errors can compound if there are many streams and many wells each with slight mis-assignments, but rather that the variance in model scenarios is likely to be the volume of depletion on an individual reach and not the identification of the most impacted reach.
-This conclusion is corroborated by figure 4 of Zipper et al. (2019). <br/>
-<br/> <br/> <br/> <br/> <br/>
+And so even in the extreme case that there is one stream and one well separated by an inordinate distance, say 100km, while all of the wells pumping will be assigned to the stream the distance is such that the depletion fraction wouldn’t be noticeable on a human timescale. <br/> <br/> This is not to say that the proximity criteria arguments are moot, as small errors can compound if there are many streams and many wells each with slight mis-assignments, but rather that the variance in model scenarios is likely to be the volume of depletion on an individual reach and not the identification of the most impacted reach.
+This conclusion is corroborated by figure 4 of Zipper et al. (2019). <br/> <br/> <br/> <br/> <br/> <br/>

 # Depletion Apportionment Criteria